 While it may seem odd to suggest watching a movie in Bologna, this is a unique film experience that you won’t find in many other places around the world.

-The Cineteca di Bologna is a foundation that restores old films to be played on the big screen.
-Here you can watch classics and lesser known films that have been preserved and restored to their former glory.
+The Cineteca di Bologna is a foundation that restores old films.
+Here you can watch classics and lesser known films on the big screen that have been preserved and restored to their former glory.

 Whether you’re a film buff or appreciate old films, this is a fun activity to do in the evening in Bologna.